invcble/Artemis-Automation-Macro/README.md

 ### RPC Macro

 - **Purpose**: Enables communication between the experimenter's and participant's PCs to invoke other macros.
-- **Status**: On hold.
+- **Status**: Ongoing.
 Basic functionality implemented but requires updates for specific commands.

 ### Automation Macro

 - **Purpose**: Automates the opening, closing, and configuration of various tools for the research process.
-- **Status**: On hold.
+- **Status**: Ongoing.
 Halfway through development; needs integration of direct readings from the participant's computer.

 ### Performance Metric Macro